evaan/HuskyExplorer2023/README.md

  - NOTE: The services are written assuming that the default user is pi, and that the scripts are located in `~/ROV/Control/index.py` or `~/ROV/Pneumatics/index.py`.

 ## Controls
  - Left Stick: Forward/Backward Movement and Strafing
  - Right Stick: Vertical Movement and Turning
  - Y/Triangle Button: Full Upwards Movement, Disabling Horizontal
- - Left Trigger: Half Speed
+ - Left Bumper: Half Speed
  - Right Trigger: Close Claw (releasing button opens claw)